AllenJohnn/AllenJohnn/README.md

 ## About Me

-- MCA Student at Sahrdaya College of Advanced Studies
 - Frontend Developer focused on building responsive and user-friendly web applications
 - Experienced with Angular, React, JavaScript, Python, PostgreSQL, Node.js, HTML, and CSS
 - Passionate about modern web technologies and creating impactful digital experiences